Nov 23, 2024

 Embedded Certificate

-Upon completion of the degree requirements and selection of specific courses in either sub-fields, Upper-Division Major Electives, or Related Studies students may earn the following certificates.
-Students, consult with your academic advisor regarding declaration of a certificate.
+Upon completion of the degree requirements and selection of specific courses in either sub-fields, Upper-Division Major Electives, or Related Studies students may earn the following certificates:

 Child Advocacy Studies Certificate - Embedded